-The AIP contributes to other key priorities in the City including the Strategic Community Plan and the Public Health and Wellbeing Plan.
+The AIP contributes to other key priorities of the City including the Strategic Community Plan and the Public Health and Wellbeing Plan.

 City of Mandurah plan Plan objective/strategy AIP strategy Strategic Focus area 2: Social 2.2 Community Plan 2020-2040 2.6.
-Advocate for and facilitate the provision of diverse and environmentally sustainable places and spaces for people to enjoy an inclusive and active lifestyle 0.0 Focus area 3: Health 2.2 3.3.
-Provide and facilitate quality infrastructure that is accessible, and conducive to a healthy, active community 0.0 Focus area 5: Organisational excellence 2.3 6.1 5.2.
-Listen to and engage with our community in the 6.2 decision-making process 6.3 Public Health and Strategic Objective One 1.4 Wellbeing Plan Charlegie Cojecuite Chie 2.2 2020-2023 Provide community, social infrastructure and services to maintain quality of life in a growing and increasingly diverse City.
-Strategic Objective Two 2.4 Create an environment that feels safe and minimises harm, including from alcohol and drug misuse, using internal and external resources.
-Strategic Objective Three All Facilitate and advocate for opportunities for all people to participate in the social, economic and community life of the City, irrespective of ability, background, class, gender or orientation and support improved mental health.
-Strategic Objective Four 1.1 2.1 Partner with external agencies to identify and provide 3.1 community relevant health messages and services where 3.2 resources permit and integrate into City business.
-4.3
+Advocate for and facilitate the provision of diverse and environmentally sustainable places and spaces for people to enjoy an inclusive and active lifestyle.
+Focus area 3: Health 2.2 3.3.
+Provide and facilitate quality infrastructure that is accessible, and conducive to a healthy, active community.
+Focus area 5: Organisational excellence 2.3 5.2.
+Listen to and engage with our community in the decision-making process.
+6.2 Public Health Strategic objective 1 1.4 and Wellbeing Plan 2020-2023 Provide community, social infrastructure and services to maintain quality of life in a growing and increasingly diverse city.
+2.2 Strategic objective 2 2.4 Create an environment that feels safe and minimises harm, including from alcohol and drug misuse, using internal and external resources.
+Strategic objective 3 6.1 6.2 6.3 1.4 9 2.2 2.4 All con 1.1 2.1 3.1 3.2 Facilitate and advocate for opportunities for all people to participate in the social, economic and community life of the city, irrespective of ability, background, class, gender or orientation and support improved mental health.
+Strategic objective 4 Partner with external agencies to identify and provide community relevant health messages and services where resources permit and integrate into City business.
+3.1